madsenmj/ml-introduction-course/README.md

 ## Course Tools

-We will be programming in [Python](https://www.python.org/).
+We will be programming in [Python](https://www.python.org/) with an alternative track in `R`.
 No prior programming experience is necessary.
 You will learn everything you need to know as we go through the course of the semester.
-If you are familiar with a Python distribution, you may install the necessary packages as you go along.
+If you are familiar with a Python/R distribution, you may install the necessary packages as you go along.

 Another alternative is to use [SageMath Cloud](https://cloud.sagemath.com) for the programming, visualization, and machine learning for this course.
 All of the packages and tools we use are already installed.